bazelbuild/bazel/site/docs/glossary.md

 The main build configuration file containing rule declarations (e.g.
 `cc_binary`, `go_library`).
 When [*BUILD files*](#build-file) are evaluated and
-analyzed, the rules create new targets in the target graph.
+analyzed, the rules create new targets in the [*target graph*](#target-graph).
 A BUILD file can load and use rules from .bzl files.
 A BUILD file marks a directory and any sub-directories not containing a BUILD file as a *package*.
 A BUILD file can also be named BUILD.bazel.

 #### BUILD.bazel File